HELP ENSURE YOUR PATIENTS’ WISHES ARE RESPECTED.

 WV POST Program

 The POST form is a medical order form for patients with a serious illness or advanced frailty.
 The POST form is completed after a conversation with the patient (incapacitated patient’s medical power of attorney representative or surrogate decision-maker) regarding treatment preferences.
-The form should be submitted to the WV e-Directive Registry.
+A copy of the form (front & back) should be submitted to the WV e-Directive Registry.

 WV DNR card

 The WV Do-Not-Resuscitate (DNR) card is a medical order that protects the rights of persons who do not want to have CPR in the event of cardiac or respiratory arrest.
 The DNR card is completed by a health care professionals after discussion with the patient or incapacitated patient’s medical power of attorney representative or surrogate decision-maker.
-The form should be submitted to the WV e-Directive Registry.
+A copy of the the whole (top & bottom portions) card should be submitted to the WV e-Directive Registry.

 WV e-Directive Registry: Search for patients' Registry forms